andkret/Cookbook/BasicSkills.md

 It does not matter who you pay to do something for you.
 He needs to make money.

-His agenda will be to spend as less time as possible on your work.
+His agenda will be to spend as little time as possible on your work.
 That is why outsourcing requires contracts, detailed specifications, timetables and delivery dates.